robinsax/canvas/docs/code/canvas.controllers.md

 ## Functions
 ### create_everything()

 Create the singleton instance of all controllers and components, then add components to controllers.
-### get_controller(route_or_controller)
+### get_controller(route)
-+ *route_or_controller*:  A controller instance or existing route.

-Return the controller for the given route or the parameter if it's already a controller.
+Return the controller for the given route.